UK: Tens of thousands of doctors kick off 3-day strike

 LONDON (AP) — Tens of thousands of junior doctors went on strike across England on Monday to demand better pay, kicking off three days of widespread disruption at the U.K.’s state-funded hospitals and health clinics.

-Junior doctors make up 45% of all NHS doctors.
-Senior doctors and other medics have had to be drafted in to cover for emergency services, critical care and maternity services.
+Junior doctors — who are qualified but in the earlier years of their career — make up 45% of all doctors in the National Health Service.
+Their walkout means that operations and appointments will be canceled for thousands of patients, and senior doctors and other medics have had to be drafted in to cover for emergency services, critical care and maternity services.

 The union said newly qualified medics earn just 14.09 pounds ($17) an hour.